-• Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+Are you unhappy with the cleanliness or condition of a pharmacy?

 Information you get from us

 - Do you believe we have not given you a notice that we are required to give? - Do you think written information we have given you is hard to understand?